 Transmission oil mixing with coolant is a serious problem that needs immediate attention.
 If you’re lucky enough to catch this early, you can save yourself a ton of repair bills.

 A faulty transmission cooler will allow coolant and transmission oil to mix.
-Transmission oil inside the coolant system can be flushed successfully however, the coolant inside the transmission will mean a transmission rebuild.
+Transmission oil inside the coolant system can be flushed successfully; however, the coolant inside the transmission will require a transmission rebuild.

 What Color Is Your Coolant?